janik6n/enex2md/README.md

 `enex2md [enex-file-to-process]`

 The output is written to `STDOUT` by default.
 If you want to write to disk instead, add a flag `--disk` to the command.
 This option will create a directory based on run time timestamp, and place individual files under that.

+*Please note, that on STDOUT output option attachments (including images) are not processed!*

 ## Development